 social media platforms often resulting in misinformation being spread across

-masses.
-That is why it is important that people learn about the virus from
+the masses.
+Coronavirus 2020 why it is important that people learn about the virus from

 trusted sources.
 From the evidence so far, COVID-19 cannot be transmitted

 through mosquitoes.
-It is a respiratory virus which primarily spreads through
+It is a respiratory virus that primarily spreads through

 droplets when an infected person sneezes or coughs.
 Avoid being in close